Ada-Developers-Academy/core-unit-2/intro-to-web-development/activity-layers.md

 Create a sequence diagram to describe what the user will do and see.
 Use the following objects/actors for this diagram:

 1. End-user
-1. Client (the end-user's browser)
+1. Craigslist.com front-end
-1. Craigslist.com's web servers
+1. Craigslist.com back-end

 ### User Searches for All Deliverable Books